dphfox/wolf/docs/00-design/14-throwing.md

 <!--wolf-->
 ```
--- This is not allowed.
-let foo = fn [message : str] throw message

 -- `bar` becomes "Hello, world".
 let bar = catch (
 	-- This `throw` will go straight to bar's `catch` immediately.